Code of Conduct

 Clothing - All Students K-12

-· For ladies - Skirts and Dresses - solid color and to the knee (solid color leggings may be worn under skirts or dresses)
+- For ladies - Skirts and Dresses with collar and sleeves, solid color and to the knee (solid color leggings may be worn under skirts or dresses)

-· Zip up solid color sweatshirt or sweater may be worn unfastened over the required shirt
+- Zip or button up solid color sweatshirt or sweater may be worn unfastened over the required shirt

-· Only FIRE or Hallstrom produced hoodies may be worn, which means a solid-colored hoodie is not allowed
+- Only FIRE or Hallstrom produced hoodies may be worn, which means a solid-colored hoodie or crew neck shirt is not allowed

 P.E. and Dance Classes – All Students

-· Students may change into loose-fitting, plain or Hallstrom-related t-shirts and modest shorts just before P.E. or dance classes.
+- Students may change into loose-fitting, plain or Hallstrom-related t-shirts and modest shorts (which reach to the tips of fingers when arms are at student's side) just before P.E. or dance classes.

 Additional Dress Code Policies

-Areas of dress not mentioned or defined in the above statements will be left to Board members for interpretation and enforcement.
+Areas of dress not mentioned or defined in the above statements including modesty, will be left to Board members for interpretation and enforcement.

 Dress Code Infractions and Fines